zrs233/ursula/README.md

 $ bin/run_vagrant up allinone
 ```

-Note: The default OS for ursula is Ubuntu Precise, if you want Trusty set
+Note: The default OS for ursula is Ubuntu Trusty, if you want Precise set
-the env var `URSULA_BOX_NAME` to the name of your ubuntu trusty vagrant
+the env var `URSULA_BOX_NAME` to the name of your precise vagrant
 box before running vagrant.

 # More Docs